 Steamy hot showers feel great, but it takes a lot of energy to heat the water.
 Replacing your water heater with a tankless water heater will lower energy costs; tankless models use 20 percent less energy on average than traditional water heaters.

 Do your part to reduce water consumption in the bathroom and only buy water-efficient bathroom faucets that are noted with the EPA’s WaterSense® label.
 These faucets only use 1.5 gallons of water per minute and reduce water flow by more than 30 percent.

 Replace your old toilet with a low flow toilet to save water.
 Toilet flushing is largest single use of water in the home, using more than 880 gallons of water per week for a family of four.
 Newer toilets use about 1.6 gallons per flush or less and The Home Depot carries toilets that use just 1.28 gallons or less per flush.

-By Annie Joseph, Gardener & Nursery Professional Due to popular demand, we are sharing this blog again!
-Keep reading to learn how attracting beneficial insects to help care for your garden…
+USING INSECTS TO TEND YOUR GARDEN IS EASIER THAN YOU THINK By Annie Joseph, Gardener & Nursery Professional Due to popular demand, we are sharing this blog again!
+Keep reading to…

 The average American uses 100 gallons of water a day at home, and while those gallons add up, so do the dollars.
 A typical U.S. household spends $1,100 per year…